adam2392/adam2392.github.io.old/content/blog/academic/doctoral board oral exam.md

 Good things to know and remember are:
 - Hodgkin Huxley models: a biophysical model that models realistic neuronal firing based on concentration gradients, membrane conductances, membrane potentials and even more.
 - Nernst equation: a fundamental equation for determining the resting potential of a membrane in the presence of a concentration gradient of an ion.
-- Goldman-Katz equation: a model with multiple ions that determins the resting potential of a membrane (extension of Nernst)
+- Goldman-Katz equation: a model with multiple ions that determines the resting potential of a membrane (extension of Nernst)
 - Action potentials and the chronology of cell actions that are taken

 # 9. Gaussian Mixture Models